 Nerve pain is usually due to damaged nerves that send false signals that result in chronic pain.
 Also, the signals may not function to register the pain associated with an injury normally.
 In a case like this, the person may lack a pain response indicating injury (for example, someone who has diabetes with neuropathy in the feet may not register a foot injury when it occurs).

-Nerve pain often is progressive, especially if the root cause (for example, diabetes) is not treated.
+Nerve pain is often progressive, especially if the root cause (for example, diabetes) is not treated.
 The usual progression of nerve pain is that it begins far away from the brain and spinal cord (hands and feet) and spreads backwards (retrograde) towards the arms and legs.
 With appropriate treatment, the progression may be halted and, in some cases, reversed.

 Your doctor is your partner in controlling nerve pain.
 By answering all questions asked (pain type, duration, and how it has changed your lifestyle), you help your doctor to determine the cause of the pain and how to treat it.

-Over-the-counter (OTC) painkillers drugs are often the first medicines to reduce or stop nerve pain.
+Over-the-counter (OTC) painkillers drugs are often the first medicines used to reduce or stop nerve pain.
 The components may include nonsteroidal anti-inflammatory drugs (NSAIDs) or acetaminophen.
 Some OTCs may be incorporated into creams, gels, ointments, oils, or sprays that are applied to the skin overlying the painful area.

 IMAGES PROVIDED BY: